hsia947/Multi-BioNER/README.md

 | [NCBI-disease](https://github.com/cambridgeltl/MTL-Bioinformatics-2016/tree/master/data/NCBI-disease-IOBES) | Disease | 793 abstracts |
 | [JNLPBA](https://github.com/cambridgeltl/MTL-Bioinformatics-2016/tree/master/data/JNLPBA-IOBES) | Gene/Protein, DNA, Cell Type, Cell Line, RNA | 2,404 abstracts |

+### Note
-In our paper, we merge the original training set and development set to be the new training set, as many teams did in the challenge.
-Some previous work (e.g., [Luo et al., Bioinformatics 2017](https://github.com/lingluodlut/Att-ChemdNER)) also followed this way.
+**In our paper, we merge the original training set and development set to be the new training set, as many teams did in the challenge.
+Some previous work (e.g., [Luo et al., Bioinformatics 2017](https://github.com/lingluodlut/Att-ChemdNER)) also preprocessed data in this way.
+If you want to reproduce our results, please also follow this way.**

 ### Format